SCILA Methodological Seminars

-The “SCILA and Charybdis' seminar is a platform created to discuss interdisciplinary research and methods.
+The SCILa & Charybdis seminars is a platform created to discuss interdisciplinary research and methods.

-We invite researchers from different fields to participate in the workshop, especially those working on topics related to communication between people and/or people with information in a technologically mediated environment.
+We invite researchers from different fields to participate in our bi-weekly seminar, especially those working on topics related to communication between people and/or people with information in technologically mediated environments, and on respective AI approaches.
 We are open to discuss research in progress, recent findings, research proposals, or presentations regarding methodological issues.

 Previous seminars: